-Niche and topical communities are one of the most important pillars of a social SEO appraoch to audience building.
+Niche and topical communities are one of the most important pillars of a social SEO approach to audience building.

 Only by contributing to communities you are able to deeply connect with your peers and “prove your E-E-A-T“.

-These “engagers” you met in communities often you elsewhere on the Web.
+These “engagers” you met in communities often support you elsewhere on the Web.

 who don’t focus solely on gatekeepers like Google and Facebook.